How is the Prioritization Score Calculated?

 Chisel lets you customize your Prioritization Formula.
 You can do this by clicking on the title ‘Score’ in Treeview.

-Once you scroll down in the side panel the ‘Customize Prioritization Formula’ section shall appear letting you modify the score by adjusting the slider for each of the drivers
+Once you scroll down in the side panel, the ‘Customize Prioritization Formula’ section shall appear.
+This will let you modify the score by adjusting the slider for each of the drivers

 Click on the ‘Update’ button once the score is 100 percent allocated to save the new Driver Weights.